What comes to mind when you hear "Operations"?

 You can do something fast, cheap, or well.
 But not all three at once."

-Templates and systems can help make these prioritizations more intentional and slightly less chaotic.
+Good systems can help make these decisions more intentional and less chaotic.

 The people side